 he Pine Tree Festival and Southeast Timber Expo is Emanuel County’s oldest and most well-known festival.
 Held on the first full weekend in May, the event draws thousands of people from across the southeast to Swainsboro to take part in the numerous activities associated with the festival.
 Highlights of the event include the Grand Parade, unique entertainment, pageants, sporting events, arts & crafts vendors, a BBQ cook-off, forestry exhibits, a car show, and more.
 Organized in 1946 by the Swainsboro Kiwanis Club, the Pine Tree Festival is the longest continually running festival in Georgia..
 For more information on the Pine Tree Festival and Timber Expo call 478-237-6426 or check out the Pine Tree Festival website or follow the festival on Facebook.

 Each summer, the Downtown Development Authority hosts a Summer Concert Series at The Boneyard Pavilion in Downtown Swainsboro.
 The free concerts feature a variety of musical styles.
 Citizens and visitors fill The Boneyard with their lawn chairs and blankets as they dance the warm summer evenings away.
 Enjoy dinner from a downtown restaurant or a food vendor that has set up for the event.

-Each year on July 4th, the Swainsboro Jaycees host an Independence Day Celebration which includes a free fireworks display, beginning at dark.
-Front row seats for the family-friendly event are available at the Swainsboro-Emanuel County Recreation Department on McLeod Bridge Road.
+Each year, the Swainsboro Jaycees host an Independence Day Celebration which includes a free fireworks display, beginning at dark.
+For the past two years this event has been held in Downtown Swainsboro.